-The Operative prepares other parts of the test kit including the extraction tube and extraction solution to process individual samples.
+The Processing Operative prepares the test kit including the extraction tube and extraction solution to process individual samples.

 The Processing Operative then hands the visitor the packaged swab.

 Visitor self- swabs

 The visitor un-packages the swab and self-administers the swab sample for both the throat and nose.